gchq/gaffer-doc/docs/user-guide/query/gremlin/gremlin-limits.md

 Current TinkerPop features not present in the GafferPop implementation:

 - Property index for allowing unseeded queries.
 - Using a Gaffer user for authentication.
+Access control and authorisations are not supported as these are based on users.
 - Removal of entities/edges or properties - base Gaffer currently does not support this.
 - TinkerPop Graph Computer is not supported.